TSHZ1: Function

-In Animal Models
+In animal models

 In addition to humans, orthologous Tshz-family genes are known to exist in several other organisms, including invertebrates like insects.
 Research using model organisms can be majorly beneficial in exploring the potential functionality of genes that are present in humans without requiring human testing.
 Additionally, by looking at gene number and function changes between organisms with differing levels of relatedness, it is possible to gain a better understanding of the gene's phylogeny, or evolutionary history.
 Findings related to Tshz1 orthologs in model organisms varies in scale and density of research from organism to organism.

-In Mice
+In mice

 Mice are commonly used to study Tshz1 functionality due to their closer relatedness to humans as mammals compared to other common model organisms.
 However, Tshz1 genes in non-model mammalian organisms have been characterized, or explored in detail, to a limited extent.
 The Tshz1 ortholog in the Mus musculus mouse model has been implicated in motor neuron development and craniofacial morphogenesis.
 Experiments involving whole gene knockout of Tshz1 during development resulted in universal lethality of M. musculus pups shortly after birth, presumably due to soft palate defects and skeletal deformities linked with Tshz1 inactivation.
 Mutant mice in knockout and loss of function experiments have been observed to be unable to suckle and feed, with their intestines filling up with air shortly after birth and their stomach appearing distended compared to wild type individuals.
 Investigations into Tshz1 impact on motor neuron development have been limited in scale, however Tshz1 mutant mice have been observed to have difficulties regulating breathing, due to decreased survival of Hypoglossal nerve and phrenic motor neurons during development.

-In Zebrafish
+In zebrafish

 Tshz1 orthologs in Danio rerio have largely yet to be characterized, however experiments using in-situ hybridization to mark gene expression have shown that Tshz1a is most highly expressed in the spinal cord, fore-to-hindbrain, and eye during early development.
 Consequently, it is suspected that Tshz1a may play a role in neuron development in the brain and visual system, including the retina.
 Three other Tshz family genes are known to exist in Zebrafish: Tshz2, Tshz3a, and Tshz3b.
 A fifth gene, Tshz1b, is predicted to exist.
 Multiple versions of the same gene commonly exist in the Zebrafish genome, referred to as 'a' and 'b', due to an evolutionary event known as WGD (Whole Genome Duplication) in the ancestral lineage of Teleost fish, which Zebrafish belong to.
 The potential existence of Tshz1b is therefore contingent on whether or not the Tshz1 ortholog in the Zebrafish ancestor existed prior to the WGD event/events, and if so, whether or not Tshz1b was lost subsequently over time due to chromosome rearrangement.